Ufidtech/sales-dashboard/README.md

 npm run dev
 ```

-Starts the dev server at `http://localhost:5173` with Hot Module Replacement (HMR).
+Starts the dev server at `http://localhost:5173` with Hot Module Replacement.

 ### Build for Production